zonca/italianschoolsd-website/site/content/enroll.md

 ## Payment

-Tuition is due in 2 equal payments (on August 25th and January 15th), and the preferred payment method is [**Zelle** (free and supported by most US banks)](https://www.zellepay.com/get-started), we also accept checks and credit cards.
+Tuition is due in 2 equal payments (on August 25th and January 15th), the preferred payment method is [**Zelle** (free and supported by most US banks)](https://www.zellepay.com/get-started), we also accept checks and credit cards.

 Alternatively, we offer a monthly payment plan: